Herbert Enderton

 Herbert Bruce Enderton (April 15, 1936 – October 20, 2010) was an American mathematician.
 He was a Professor Emeritus of Mathematics at UCLA and a former member of the faculties of Mathematics and of Logic and the Methodology of Science at the University of California, Berkeley.

 Enderton also contributed to recursion theory, the theory of definability, models of analysis, computational complexity, and the history of logic.

 He earned his Ph.D. at Harvard in 1962.
 He was a member of the American Mathematical Society from 1961 until his death.

 Personal life

 He lived in Santa Monica.
 He married his wife, Cathy, in 1961 and they had two sons; Eric and Bert.

-Later years

-From 1980 to 2002 he was coordinating editor of the reviews section of the Association for Symbolic Logic's Journal of Symbolic Logic.

 Death

 He died from leukemia in 2010.